david63/announceonindex/README.md

 4. Look for `Announcements on index` under the Disabled Extensions list and click its `Enable` link.

 ## Usage
-1. Navigate in the ACP to `Extensions -> EAnnouncements on index -> Manage announcements`.
+1. Navigate in the ACP to `Extensions -> Announcements on index -> Manage announcements`.
 2. Apply the settings that you require.

 ## Uninstall